Current Projects

 JEDI (Justice-based Engineering and Data science Initiative)

-Principle Investigator: Chelsea Andrews and Ethan Danahy
+Principal Investigator: Chelsea Andrews and Ethan Danahy

 Students collaborate on engineering workshop